gamerammo/handbook/Onboarding Documents/Product Manifesto.md

 # Product Manifesto

-Working on Gazet, it is tempting to optimize for some of the metrics which have been important to other companies like ours.
-We can use these metrics to compare ourselves against passwords and traditional two-factor authentication, and eke out incremental benefits for users or sites who decide to use Gazet.
+Working on Gamer Ammo, it is tempting to optimize for some of the metrics which have been important to other companies like ours.
+We can use these metrics to compare ourselves against passwords and traditional two-factor authentication, and eke out incremental benefits for users or sites who decide to use Gamer Ammo.
 Those metrics might include:

 * The level of security we are able to offer customers

 * The speed of each login

-* The ratio of time logged in with Gazet to time managing Gazet
+* The ratio of time logged in with Gamer Ammo to time managing Gamer Ammo

 * The number of taps between each login

-For the first two years of Gazet’s existence, we often found ourselves following our guts in the wrong direction on each of these metrics but were unable to articulate why.
-We looked at other solutions that out-performed us in each of these categories and worried about whether we were overlooking optimizations that would make Gazet a better product.
+For the first two years of Gamer Ammo’s existence, we often found ourselves following our guts in the wrong direction on each of these metrics but were unable to articulate why.
+We looked at other solutions that out-performed us in each of these categories and worried about whether we were overlooking optimizations that would make Gamer Ammo a better product.
 We kept making decisions that felt right, but weren’t backed up by the core metrics we "should" have been measuring.

-Even as we seemed to be working in the wrong direction, people were choosing Gazet over the other options and connecting with it in a way that was radically different.
-We discovered that while people *used* other options, they *loved* using Gazet.
+Even as we seemed to be working in the wrong direction, people were choosing Gamer Ammo over the other options and connecting with it in a way that was radically different.
+We discovered that while people *used* other options, they *loved* using Gamer Ammo.

 We came to realize that while each of those core metrics might map to a frustration with passwords and/or other existing ways of logging in to an app or service, none of them truly addressed the real pain people were experiencing.